yahoike/shogihome/README.en.md

 [日本語](./README.md)

 This is a Shogi GUI app.
-You can play Shogi with AI and manage records.
+You can play Shogi with AI, analyze games, and manage records.

-You can use this app with any Shogi engine (AI) based on the [USI Protocol](http://shogidokoro.starfree.jp/usi.html), just like [将棋所](http://shogidokoro.starfree.jp/).
+You can use this app with any Shogi engines (AI) based on the [USI Protocol](http://shogidokoro.starfree.jp/usi.html), just like [将棋所](http://shogidokoro.starfree.jp/).

 ## Concept

-Excellent shogi software such as 将棋所 and [ShogiGUI](http://shogigui.siganus.com/) already exist.
+There are excellent shogi software such as 将棋所 and [ShogiGUI](http://shogigui.siganus.com/).
-However, the source code of most of these programs are not public.
+However, those source codes are not public.
 Authoritative Shogi AI developers have advocated [the importance of source code sharing](https://yaneuraou.yaneu.com/2022/01/15/new-gui-for-shogi-is-needed-to-improve-the-usi-protocol/).
-ShogiHome publishes its source code fully.
+ShogiHome publishes all its source codes.
 You can use or modify it under only a few restrictions.

 ShogiHome is developed using [Electron](https://www.electronjs.org/) which is a web-based GUI framework.
-We make use of modern web technologies since we want this project to see widespread usage in the future.
+We make use of modern web technologies since we want this project to be widely used in the future.
 You can even run this on your web browser although only a portion of features are supported.
-As an Electron-based app, this is bundled with Chromium, so it is easy to guarantee the same operability and quality across different OSs.
+As an Electron-based app, this is bundled with Chromium, so it is easy to guarantee the same operability and quality across different operation systems.

 These days, 2-in-1 laptops are becoming popular.
-It is now possible to play shogi on PCs with a touch screen.
+It is now possible to play Shogi on PCs with a touch screen.
 However, legacy desktop Shogi apps have very small UI components.
-These are not good for compatibility with a touch display.
+These are not compatible with a touch display.
 We designed this app to have operability for touch devices.

 ## Website

 https://sunfish-shogi.github.io/shogihome/

-You can try the web version from the website.
+You can try the web app on the above website.

 ## Wiki